juanrloaiza/academic/en/index.md

 At the time I am an adjunct lecturer at the [Escuela de Ciencias Humanas](http://www.urosario.edu.co/Escuela-de-Ciencias-Humanas/inicio/) at Universidad del Rosario (Bogotá, Colombia).

-I am currently looking for an opportunity as a postdoctoral researcher.
-If you have any information, please contact me!

 </div>
 </div>